nyalla/wetheteam/src/pages/index.md

 ---
 templateKey: home-page
-title: 'We, The Software People'
+title: 'We, The IT People'
 heading: 'Inspiration to form We, '
 description: >-
   “Any human crisis recorded in the history so far has always triggered the